bigfirellc/wezzer/readme.md

 wezzer is a simple Python command line interface that pulls local weather information based on your geolocation, zip code, or address and prints it to your console with some decent formatting.

-It was born out of my frustration with most weather websites being full of ads and  garbage.

 For its forecast source, wezzer uses NOAA's excellent [weather.gov API](https://www.weather.gov/documentation/services-web-api).

-wezzer is compatible with Python 2.7 and Python 3.6

-wezzer has been tested to run nicely on Ubuntu, Windows, and macOS.
+wezzer is compatible with Python 2.7 and Python 3.x, and has been tested to run nicely on Ubuntu, Windows, and macOS.
 It's wezzer, for weather.

 ## Installation